How to Index Text in Java with GroupDocs.Search Guide

 System.out.println("Index created with high compression.");

-Step 1: Initialize the Index
+Step 1: Initialize the Index (if not already done)

-Assuming your index settings are already configured:
+Assuming the index folder and settings are prepared:

 String documentsFolder = "YOUR_DOCUMENT_DIRECTORY"; // Replace with actual document path.